bollineni-create/projectdowntowntampa-ios/README.md

 1.2.1
 - Updated Counter Function and UI
-- Save and retrieve counter data in a Realm database.
+- Save and retrieve counter data in a Realm database
-- Display saved counts in a new view.
+- Display saved counts in a new view
-- Reset counts function.
+- Reset counts function
--Counter now supports negative numbers.
+-Counter now supports negative numbers

 1.2
 - Adds the ability to zero on the counter when changing locations